 - “I Wanna Be” by Key (of SHINee), feat.
 Soyeon of (G)I-DLE:

-Somehow this became my go-to song to have on repeat while studying, but I love basically all of Key’s solo music.
+Somehow this became my go-to song to have on repeat lately, but I love basically all of Key’s solo music.
 “Hologram” from his Japanese album is also really good.

 - “Want” by Taemin (of SHINee):